 - investment property

-- private investments (typically not available until you are an accredited investor)
+- private investments (historically not available until you are an accredited investor, but thanks to the growing number of crowdfunding sites more options are becoming available)

 Regardless of what you choose, you’re looking for it to spin off enough income each year to cover your living expenses.
 This may be paid out to you in distributions, or you may have to sell a portion of your portfolio each year depending on your asset allocation.